 What do lawyers do?
 Come to Legal Camp and find out!
 During this camp you will learn about the many roles lawyers play in our society, from courtroom advocates to policy-makers.
 Camp will be held at the University of Georgia School of Law, where students will hear from local attorneys, current law students, and professors.
 We will also take a trip to the local courthouse to see the justice system in action!
 Working together, students will hone their critical thinking and public speaking skills as they prepare opening statements, questions, and closing arguments for a mock trial.
 Families and friends are invited to watch the students show off their newfound skills on the final day of camp!

 Monday, July 16, 2018 to Friday, July 20, 2018

 UGA Center for Continuing Education & Hotel

 1197 South Lumpkin Street, Athens, GA 30602

-Students may want to bring a flash drive to save their written arguments and statements.
-A detailed list of supplies needed for your camp program will be emailed to you three weeks before camp begins.
+A more detailed list of supplies needed for your camp program will be emailed to you two weeks before camp begins.